srikar-kavali/Project2/devlog.md

 My next steps are going to be complete functions for finding the start position, counting number of starts and exits, and the function to check that number of rows and columns are the same.

+December, 10th 2025 8:30 pm - Created more helper functions

+Continued to project by creating more helper function for my code to make it significantly easier when it comes to implementing logic portion of the project.
+Will likely, have some more helper functions roughly 2 more for finding cells in the maze.
+After those two are created I should be able to code the actual logic of the maze solver.